-While content control is important to prevent unsuitable content from being accessed in hospitals, one of the main problems is malware.
+While content control is important to prevent unsuitable content from being accessed in hospitals, one of the main problems is malware and phishing.
 Cybercriminals are targeting healthcare providers for the data they hold on patients.
-The U.S Health Insurance Portability and Accountability Act requires hospitals to implement controls to keep all patient data safeguarded.
+The U.S Health Insurance Portability and Accountability Act (HIPAA) requires hospitals to implement controls to keep all patient data safeguarded.
 A web content filter for guest WiFi should be applied to reduce the risk of malicious software downloads which could compromise hospital networks.

 WiFi Filter for Businesses

 Businesses and enterprise web filtering solutions are less of an option and more of a requirement these days.
 Many man-hours are lost to personal Internet use.
 By restricting access to sites such as social media networks, shopping portals and video streaming sites, businesses can prevent employees from wasting time and benefit from improved productivity.
 Filtering the Internet also helps to prevent the creation of a hostile work environment and associated HR issues.

 WiFi Filter for Schools, Libraries, and Educational Institutions

 The primary reason for applying a WiFi filter for schools, libraries and other educational institutions is to prevent adult and other potentially harmful content from being accessed by minors.
 In the United States, a web content filter is a requirement in schools and libraries in many jurisdictions under the Children’s Internet Protection Act (CIPA).
 It is surprisingly common for individuals to visit libraries specifically to use the Internet to access illegal content and benefit from the anonymity the WiFi service gives them.